Applied Liberation PsychologyTM

 *Amygdala (fear, anger, flight/flight/freeze) shrinks in size

-Altering your brain structure leads to tangible changes and is a relatively low time investment of 2 months of daily practice.
+Changing your brain structure leads to tangible changes and is a relatively low time investment of 2 months of daily practice.
 Just like building muscle in the gym, attention is a skill that grows neurological muscles—and is also one of the most direct pathways to long-term healing.

 It is an energetic unlock that helps you: